 Duties of Year Officers

-Part III: The President of each Year shall lead the Year Executive and act as chair during its meetings.
+The President of each Year shall lead the Year Executive and act as chair during its meetings.
 The President shall be a voting member of EngSoc Council and shall represent the interests of the year at meetings of the Engineering Society as well as at large.

 The Vice-President of each Year shall assist the President and shall act as President in the event that the President is absent.
 The Vice-President shall also serve as a liaison to all groups external to the year Executive.
 The Vice-Presidents are voting members of EngSoc Council.
 The Second Year Vice-President shall also act as an additional Faculty Board Representative for their year.

-The Alma Mater Society Representative of each Year shall attend AMS meetings regularly and represent the interests of the Year and the Engineering Society at said meetings.
-Also, the AMS Representative shall report to the respective Year Executive on matters of concern that arise from said meetings.
+The Alma Mater Society Representative of each Year shall attend A.M.S. meetings regularly and represent the interests of the Year and the Engineering Society at said meetings.
+Also, the A.M.S.
+Representative shall report to the respective Year Executive on matters of concern that arise from said meetings.
 A.M.S.
 Representatives are also voting members of EngSoc Council.
+The A.M.S.
+Representatives shall give the Alma Mater Society Report at every EngSoc Council.

 The Faculty Board Representative of each Year shall attend the Faculty Board meetings regularly and represent the interests of the Year and the Engineering Society at said meetings.
 Also, the Faculty Board Representative(s) shall report to the respective Year Executive on matters of concern that arise from said meetings.
 Faculty Board Representatives are also voting members of EngSoc Council.
+The Faculty Board Representatives shall give the Faculty Board Report at every EngSoc Council.

 The Treasurer of each Year shall administer the finances of the Year through the Engineering Society by liaison with the Vice-President (Operations) or the Director of Finance.

 The Events Coordinator(s) of each Year shall provide ample opportunity for social interaction and stress relief for the members of the Year through the organization of events throughout the year.

-The Science Formal Representatives shall assist in the planning and construction of the annual Science Formal in conjunction with the Science Formal Committee.
-In addition, the Science Formal Representatives will work with the Science Formal Committee to organize and plan deconstruction.
+The Events Coordinator(s) shall also assist the Super-Semi Representative(s) and BEWIC Representative(s) where applicable.

+The Super-Semi Representative(s) shall plan an annual semi-formal dance for engineering students.
+The Super-Semi Representative(s) shall also assist the Events Coordinator(s) with their duties.
+See section ν.B of the policy manual for details on Super-Semi.

-The Publicity Guru of each Year shall bring to the attention of the Year any information or items of interest by any means required, including but not limited to submitting the Year news weekly for publication in Golden Words, design and distribution of campus advertising, and upkeep of the Year’s Internet presence.
+The Publicity Manager of each Year shall bring to the attention of the Year any information or items of interest by any means required.
+The Publicity Manager shall also manage the social media accounts of the Year.

 The Year Merchant(s) will be responsible for Year paraphernalia.
 This shall consist of efforts to obtain new paraphernalia and keeping inventory of current stock.

 The ThankQ Representative will be responsible for coordinating with the Alumni Affairs ThankQ Coordinator to raise funds for the fourth year ThankQ gift.

-For first year Athletic Representative duties, refer to Policy Manual Section κ.A.
+The Fourth Year Yearbook Coordinator shall create a yearbook for the graduating class to commemorate their entire undergraduate career at Queen’s.

+The First Year BEWIC Representative(s) shall be responsible for organizing teams of first-year engineering students for the annual BEWIC tournament.
+They shall also assist the Events Coordinator(s) with their duties.

 Permanent Year Executive